Accelerated Second-Degree Nursing Program (A2D)

 - Fall application deadline: February 1

 - Spring application deadline (for general admission to Hunter): September 15

 Once admitted to Hunter College, students must attend a mandatory Transfer Orientation session.
 Transfer credits will be evaluated at the orientation to ensure accurate course transfer and registration.

 Apply to Hunter-Bellevue School of Nursing

-- Apply online through NursingCAS on https://portal.nursingcas.org from November 30 through February 1.
+- Apply online through NursingCAS at www.nursingcas.org from November 30 through February 1.
 Applications are due no later than February 1 to NursingCAS and CUNY.
 Please note that the deadline for the application is subject to change.

 - Make sure to submit all transcripts to NursingCAS and the CUNY University Application Processing Center (UAPC), including your Hunter College transcripts.